rogerbinns/jia-mini-python/doc/java.rst

       Callbacks to use for specific behaviour

       :param client:  Replaces existing client with this one

+   .. method:: void setCode(InputStream stream)

+      Reads and executes code from the supplied stream

+      The stream provided must satisfy reads completely (eg if 27 bytes is asked for then that number should be returned in the read() call unless end of file is reached.)

+      :param stream:  The stream is not closed and you can have additional content after the jmp.
+      :raises IOException:  Passed on from read() calls on the stream
+      :raises EOFException:  When the stream is truncated
+      :raises ExecutionError:  Any issues from executing the code

    .. method:: void signalError(String exctype, String message, Throwable cause)